 Annual Progress Reports

 As a graduate students in your second year and beyond, you are required to meet with your entire committee at least once a year to discuss progress and plans for your research project and completion of your program.
-You should arrange this meeting to take place immediately following your Monday seminar (or as soon after as possible). is the student’s responsibility to arrange this meeting, which should take place as soon as possible after your Monday seminar.
-You are required to submit a progress report to the Graduate Field Assistants within 30 days of your Monday seminar or by April 1 for students and May 31 for mentors, whichever comes first. (see suggested process below).
+You should arrange this meeting to take place immediately following your Monday seminar (or as soon after as possible thereafter).
+It is your responsibility to arrange this meeting and to provide faculty with your section of the Student Progress Review (SPR) report.
+Submission of the Student Progress Review (SPR) report is due within 30 days of your Monday seminar or by April 1 for students and May 31 for mentors, whichever comes first. (see suggested process below).

-The annual progress report supports communication between the student and their Special Committee and helps to gauge the progress being made toward graduation and is the basis of annual benchmarks toward graduation required by the Graduate School.
-It is used by the Field to monitor student progress, as well as such administrative purposes as award nominations and collection of assessment data for the Graduate School., The Progress Report is found on-line (see links on the BMCB Current Student Forms page).
+The annual progress report supports communication between the student and their Special Committee, helps to gauge the progress being made toward graduation and is the basis of annual benchmarks toward graduation required by the Graduate School.
+It is used by the Field to monitor student progress, as well as such administrative purposes as award nominations and collection of assessment data for the Graduate School.
+The Progress Report is found on-line (see links on the BMCB Current Student Forms page).